ScottyThePilot/singlefile/README.md

 ## Shared and async containers
-`singlefile` also provides a `ContainerShared` type that can be used from multiple threads, as well as a `ContainerAsync` that can be used from multiple threads and spawns its operations asynchronously.
+`singlefile` also provides a `ContainerShared` type that can be used from multiple threads, as well as a `ContainerSharedAsync` that can be used from multiple threads and spawns its operations asynchronously.
-Currently, `ContainerAsync` can only be guaranteed to work alongside Tokio.
+Currently, `ContainerSharedAsync` can only be guaranteed to work alongside Tokio.

 The shared container types can be enabled with the `shared` cargo feature.
 The async container types can be enabled with the `shared-async` cargo feature.